srepmub/tacovr/README.md

 measurements with the android app [physics toolbox accelerometer](https://play.google.com/store/apps/details?id=com.chrystianvieyra.android.physicstoolboxaccelerometer&hl=en&gl=US) show that the acceleration of my feet does not seem to exceed 1G for casual walking, and 2G for pretty rapid walking.

+using a hanging weight and PTA again, I found that we may need on the order of 50Nm to rotate with 1G. this would mean that a NEMA34 servo motor would not even cut it. the teknic NEMA56 motors look like they could do this with a gear reducer, but this is getting pretty expensive and somewhat scarily powerful..

 ## Current status

 ![Screenshot](images/status2.jpg)

+I need to think if the rotation can be fixed, or if the current approach is not going to work.

 ## TODO
 - detect step-down (speed approaching 0?)